cucumber-attic/website/apps/dynamic/views/_posts/upgrading-to-cucumber-3.md

 end
 ```

-With Cucumber 3.0.0 and beyond will expect only 2 parameters in this case.
+Cucumber 3.0.0 and beyond will expect only 2 parameters for the example above.
 It
 only considers the top level capture groups to be parameters, and not the nested
 ones.